The Palpable Leprosy of Pollution

 The Palpable Leprosy of Pollution is the debut studio album by the English deathcore band Infant Annihilator.
 It was released on 12 December 2012.
 The album is Infant Annihilator's only album to feature former vocalist Dan Watson, who departured from the band in 2013.

+Cover art

+The album cover depicts a male child's torso as he grasps a wooden Christian cross whilst it is upside down and holds it to his chest.